iobroker-community-adapters/ioBroker.shelly/README.md

 ### 2.1.7 (15.03.2019)
 * Changing all RGBWW2 colors at the same time
+* new RGBWW2 State color.rgbw with the format #RRGGBBWW

 ### 2.1.6 (08.03.2019)
 * Shelly RGBWW2 bug fixing (whit did not work in color mode)